yashu1wwww/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 # Note: After replacing the email and URL, the entire process will be automated(except otp entry)"

+👉 Note: If you get blocked, click on another profile in Chrome, add the profile, and run it there.
 ----------------------------------------------------------------------------------------------------

 # 👉 Note:Every time Bms updates the code, it varies.
 So, fork the code if not work means...